Influenza Virus

 Low to moderate specificity and sensitivity

-False-negative results common
+False-negative results are common

 DFA